 Pacman caches.
 The packaging descriptions and tarballs for the OSG software stack.
 Public data

-VDT tickets: The full text and file attachments for all VDT tickets.
-Public data except for security-related tikets.

-OSG Software Stack: This is the Pacman caches plus our Subversion repository.
+Yum repositories: The place where we host the RPMs for OSG Software 3.
 Public data

+OSG Software Stack: This is the yum repositories plus our Pacman caches plus our Subversion repository.
+Public data

+Koji, where we build our RPMs and manage our yum repositories.

 6) What is your data backup policy (e.g., weekly full, daily differential, etc.) ?

-Weekly.
+Weekly for *.cs.wisc.edu.
 We rely on our local system administrators for backups.

+For the yum repositories at software.grid.iu.edu, I’m not sure, but they can be regenerated from Koji so backups are not critical.

 7-A) How long do you retain the back-ups?